Life Cycle Assessment (LCA) – Complete Beginner’s Guide

 One use case for an LCA might be that R&D compares two different materials and how these different materials influence the environmental impact of the end product.

+In many industries, the supply chain accounts for more than 80 % of the environmental impact.
 That means that sourcing from different suppliers can have a massive impact on your product footprint.

-For Supply Chain Managers, choosing the right supplier is often a hard decision, where far more factors than just price play a role.
+For Supply Chain Managers, choosing the right supplier is often a hard decision, where far more factors than just price plays a role.
 A Life Cycle Assessment can give anyone working in Supply Chain Management or Procurement actionable insights into which company they should source from.

 Today, more than 81 % of consumers feel that companies should help improve the environment.